maroacc/deep-learning-cv/README.md

   - Explain structure
   - Explain training procedure
   - Explain effect of parameters in the generated images for each dataset
- - Extra points for any changes in the architecture
+ - Extra points for any changes in the architectures